-An employee may apply for professional leave with pay to work on a project or acquire knowledge and/or experience that will enhance the individual's future contributions to the University (e.g., conducting research or reporting on an issue of significance to the employing organization or the University).
+The purpose of professional leave with pay is to allow an employee to work on a project or acquire knowledge and/or experience that will enhance the individual's future contributions to the University (e.g., gaining new technical expertise, conducting research, or reporting on an issue of significance to the employing organization or the University).

 The nature of the applicant's plans, their relevance to the unit's and University's mission, and the applicant's ability to carry them out should be considered in the granting of professional leave.